microsoft/playwright/docs/src/api/class-locatorassertions.md

 * langs:
   - alias-java: containClass

-Ensures the [Locator] points to an element with classList contains expected CSS classes.
+Ensures the [Locator] points to an element with which contains the given CSS classes.
 In contrast to `toHaveClass` which requires that the [Locator] has exactly the provided classes, `toContainClass` verifies that the [Locator] has a subset (or all) the given CSS classes.

 ```html